dreamfactorysoftware/dfe-installer/README.md

 ## DreamFactory Gold(tm) Installer v1.2.0

 DreamFactory Gold may now be installed on both Debian (Ubuntu 14.04/16.04) and RHEL/Centos (7.x).
+This installer has also been tested on Oracle Linux 7.2.
 The installer will automatically select the appropriate packages based on your distribution.

 ###Minimum Requirements
 The installer utility installs DreamFactory Gold as an **all-in-one** package.
 A 64 bit Ubuntu or RHEL/Centos machine is required with a minimum of 8GB of RAM.
 For production environments, we recommend at least 16GB of RAM and at least 4 cores.